ChrisPritchard/slack-yara-scanner/README.md

 **Note**: This scanner does not *remove* or redact the messages - that requires more permissions than a bot would have, and also risks false positives.
 The user is merely advised to remove the secrets, and can obviously confirm and if necessary, ignore the message.

+## Design

+The application is simple enough:

+1. It is setup so it can either be run in a lambda context, or as a webserver.
+The default is lambda, but if the argument `-serve [port]` is provided it will run as a webserver.
+   - note that in either case, two environment variables for slack need to be provided, the signing secret and the api token.
+This is checked in the init function called before main.
+   - the init function is also where the Yara rules, which are embedded as strings, are compiled into a yara rule set.
+2. When a request comes in, it is passed to the Handler function.
+   - If running in the default lambda mode, the lambda request with its context variables are first converted into http.Request and http.ResponseWriter objects before being converted back on done
+3. The Handler will first verify, using the slack-go API, that the request is signed by the appropriate slack instance.
+4. Next, if the event type is a URL verification request, the appropriate response is returned
+5. If not and its a event message, the text is extracted and scanned with the yara rule set
+6. If no matches are found, nothing further is done.
+However if one or more matches are made, the Handler will bundle these into a personal message, and use the slack api to write an ephemeral message to the user in the channel where they posted, likely less than a second after they sent the problematic text.

 ## Updating the Rules

 The rules are compiled with the application via Go embed.
 To update the rules the scanner uses, you will need to compile it again and re-upload to Lambda.
 This isn't too onerous - and no changes need to be made to slack so it works straight away.